jt14den/SWC-Cheatsheets/shell-novice.md

 -    wc and sort then act as filters and pipe between each other.
 -    They take input, transform and give us output
 -    We used > to redirect output to a file.
 We can also redirect a file to input using <
-    -    `wc < methane.pdb # same as wc methane.pdb, but there's no filename to open, it's redirected`
+    -    Same as wc methane.pdb, but there's no filename to open, it's redirected
+    -    `wc < methane.pdb`

 ### Back to our biologist Nelly